wei-li-coder/Learning2af/README.md

 Folder 'train' contains codes for training with MobileNet_V2 in this dataset.

 progress.csv contains the whole training progress.
 It seems weird that the prediction accuracy in training set is unusually high, while the testing set is unbelievably low...
+However, the preprocess operation is the same for both the training set and the testing set.